Vinz1980/DivingIsFun/README.md

 I can't imagine life without scubadiving.
 I don't know how I used to do with out it.
 How do people not scuba dive?
-It is just such a beautiful place to be... underwater ... breathing .. weigthless
+It is just such a beautiful place to be... underwater ... breathing .. weigthless Even in fresh water lakes with hardly any life, it is still refreshing and relaxing